Past Events › Club Meetings

-The Parker County/Weatherford NAACP Branch 6321 will hold a general membership meeting from 11 a.m. to 12 p.m.
-Saturday, Feb.
-9 at the Historic Mount Pleasant School, 213 Raymond George Way in Weatherford.
-For more information, visit facebook.com/NAACP6321/.Find out more »
+The Parker County/Weatherford, TX NAACP Branch 6321 will host Weatherford Mayor Paul Paschall at its general membership meeting at 11 a.m.
+Saturday, Sept.
+14, at Mt.
+Pleasant School, 213 Raymond George Way in Weatherford.

 The Aledo Community Lions Club meets from 12-1 p.m. the fourth Tuesday of each month at the Aledo Community Center.
 The public is invited.
 For more information call Bob Carlson at 817-718-4902.Find out more »

 Parker County Aggie Moms will host a watch party for Texas A&M vs. Ole Miss On Saturday, Oct.
 19, at Parker County Brewing, 225 The Shops Blvd. in Willow Park.

 R.S.V.P is requested so the correct amount of seating can be reserved to Laura Geyer at 817-988-5724.
 Game time TBA.